Ninja AD600CO Foodi 7-in-1 FlexBasket Air Fryer review: cook like a pro

 You want the food freedom

 Cooking two very different food types at the same time?
-No bother, just sync your baskets and it’ll be delivered as one.
+No problem; just sync your baskets, and they’ll be delivered as one.

 Don’t buy it if…